sudarshansudarshan/aicamp/Oceanverse.md

    </details><br>

-112.Will the points of the webpages calculated the Equal points distribution method converge?
+111.Will the points of the webpages calculated the Equal points distribution method converge?
 If yes how can you be sure about it?
    <details closed>
    <summary>Sol.</summary>

-   Put your solution here.

    </details><br>

-113.Is this convergence dependent on the initial vector?
+112.Is this convergence dependent on the initial vector?
    <details closed>
    <summary>Sol.</summary>